 Debriding your electric bike: what you need to know beforehand and how to go about it

 Legislation plays a key role in regulating the use of EABs.
-In Belgium, in accordance with European regulations, the speed of electric bicycles is limited to 25 km/h.
+In Belgium, in line with European regulations, the speed limit for VAEs is 25 km/h.
 This limit, commonly referred to as "bridling", is designed to maintain the safety of road users, while enabling cyclists to benefit from welcome electric assistance, particularly on uphill gradients.

-However, some users, in search of greater speed or thrills, seek to go beyond this limitation to take full advantage of the motor's power.
+However, some riders in search of greater speed or thrills, particularly on fatbikes with less stringent legislation, seek to go beyond this limitation to take full advantage of the motor's power.
 This is where the concept of "debriding" comes in, which involves modifying the bike's electrical system to increase its maximum speed.
-While debriding may seem attractive at first glance, it raises a number of legal and safety issues
+While debriding may seem attractive at first glance, it raises a number of legal and safety issues.
+A guide to speedbikes may help.

 In this article, we take an in-depth look at clamping and unclamping EABs, delving into the technical aspects, associated risks and legal implications of these practices.
 We'll also highlight testimonials and legal alternatives to debriding, offering an informed overview of this hot topic.